 In 1926, the beloved Sgt.
 Stubby died at home in Conroy’s arms.
 Honored with a half-page obituary in the New York Times – much longer than those of many notable people of the time – his remains and iconic jacket adorned with awards were donated to the Smithsonian Institution in Washington, D.C., where he can be visited today at the National Museum of American History.

-On March 13, Americans salute the 76th anniversary of the U.S. Army’s official launch of the K9 Corps.
-On NATIONAL K9 VETERANS DAY and on April 13 a family film about the real-life dog, widely considered to be the inspiration for the working War Dogs program, will march into theaters across the country.
+On April 13, a family film about the real-life dog, widely considered to be the inspiration for the working War Dogs program, will march into theaters across the country.